Error analysis for a statistical finite element method: Introduction

 \section{Introduction}

 The finite element method has become an indispensable tool for solving partial differential equations in engineering and applied sciences.
 Today, the design, manufacture and maintenance of most engineering products rely on mathematical models based on finite element discretised partial differential equations (PDEs).
-These models depend on a wide range of parameters, including material, geometry and loading, which are inevitably subject to (epistemic and aleatoric) uncertainties.
+These models depend on a wide range of parameters, including material, geometry, and loading, which are inevitably subject to both epistemic and aleatoric uncertainties.
 Consequently, the response of the actual engineering product and the inevitably misspecified mathematical model often bear little resemblance to each other, resulting in inefficient designs and overtly cautious operational decisions.
-Fortunately, more and more engineering products are equipped with sensor networks providing operational measurement data \citep[e.g.,][]{febrianto:2021}.
-The recently proposed \emph{statistical finite element method} (statFEM) allows us to infer the true system response by synthesising limited measurement data with the misspecified the finite element model~\citep{Girolami2021}.
+Fortunately, more and more engineering products are equipped with sensor networks that provide operational measurement data~\citep[e.g.,][]{febrianto:2021}.
+The statistical finite element method (statFEM) allows us to infer the true system response by synthesising limited measurement data with finite element models~\citep{Girolami2021}.
 By adopting a Bayesian approach, the prior probability measure of the finite element solution is obtained from the misspecified finite element model by solving a probabilistic forward problem.
-Although any parameters of the finite element model can be random, in this article, only the source term of the respective PDE is random and Gaussian so that the finite element solution is Gaussian.
+Although any parameters of the finite element model can be random, in this article only the source term of the respective PDE is random and Gaussian, so that the finite element solution is Gaussian.
 The assumed data-generating process for determining the likelihood of the measured data is additively composed of the random finite element solution, the known random measurement noise, and, possibly, an unknown random discrepancy component.
-The chosen prior and the likelihood ensure that the posterior finite element probability density (conditioned on the measurement data) is Gaussian and easily computable.
-Note that in contrast to conventional Bayesian treatment of inverse problems \citep{ kaipio2006statistical, stuart2010inverse}, statFEM does not aim to infer the parameters of the finite element model.
+The chosen prior and the likelihood ensure that the posterior finite element probability density conditioned on the measurement data is Gaussian and easily computable.

-More concretely, we consider in this article the following mathematical problem.
-Suppose that the system response~$u$ one believes generated the measurement data is given by the solution of
+More concretely, we consider the following mathematical problem.
+Let $\mathcal{L}$ be a differential operator and suppose that the system response~$u$ that generated the measurement data is given by the solution of